Difegue/TVC-16/content/001-crt-wsl.md

 Tags: wsl, cool-retro-term, xming, terminal
 Slug: cool-retro-term-wsl
 Authors: Difegue
-Summary: It's like I'm really a hacker except it's on a nonfree corporatist OS!
+Summary: Javascript terminal emulators have nothing on this.

 I often work with Linux environments through SSH on my Windows machine.
 As most people who use the command line on a semi-regular basis, I like looking at available alternatives/customizations to the stock terminal emulator.